sonal-Kumar22/Terraform/README.md

   - cd ~
   - cd .aws
   - ls : to view all files in here (the files will be config , credentials)
+  - cat config : command to view config file on terminal

 The value of default credentials remains active forever hence we need not run aws configure every time.